Thesis-g7/Improving-ASR-output-using-LLM/Error Analysis and prompts/Readme.md

 </code>

 ### Dataset error analysis:
 Regarding the error analysis part and after reviewing most of the data instances we have concluded the following: <br>
-- no upper case characters found in any of the datasets.
-- abbreviations are always character separated in all datasets.
-- no punctuation marks in any of the datasets.
-- most of the datasets have grammatically correct output sentences, but others do have grammar mistakes.
-Like Coraal, swbd, and td3.
-- the number of instances in all datasets range from 170 to 3000 which is the reason why we get the average performance in WERR.
-- Below all a detailed analysis done in one of the datasets, chime4:
+- Below is a detailed analysis done in one of the datasets, chime4:
 	- higher rank but not majority voting:
 		- input: <br>
 		"the company <code style="color : red">previously traded</code> over the counter", <br>